-Colin McCahon artworks sell for $3.7 million at auction
+Colin McCahon artworks sell for $3.7 million at BNZ auction

 Five works by NZ artist Colin McCahon have sold for a combined total of $3.7 million at the BNZ Art Collection this afternoon - and concerns about their sale are still being raised.

-McCahon's Is there anything of which one can say, look, this is new? sold for $2 million - it had an estimate of between $1.5 and $2.5 million - although his O let us weep was sold for slightly less than its lower estimate at $775,000.
+McCahon's Is there anything of which one can say, look, this is new? sold for $2m - it had an estimate of between $1.5 and $2.5m - although his O let us weep was sold for slightly less than its lower estimate at $775,000.

 But most of the paintings at this afternoon's auction for the BNZ Art Collection - including McCahon's Small bush covered hillside, Kauri and Grey sky, red earth works - have sold for above their upper estimate.